 The Young People’s Project is an outgrowth of the Algebra Project, founded by Robert Moses (Hamilton College Class of 1956).
 There are many YPP sites nationwide although YPP@HC is the only college- based site.

 Hamilton College Students are trained to become college math literacy workers (CMLWs).
-CMLWs develop and facilitate math literacy workshops to middle school students in the Utica area.
+CMLWs develop and facilitate math literacy workshops to middle school students in the local area.
 These workshops include facilitations of activities and games dealing with mathematical concepts.
 The workshops cover a broad range of topics from coordinate planes to factoring.

 A different group of CMLWs goes to outreach each day (Monday through Thursday).

-At the end of the semester, the middle school students visit Hamilton for a semiannual math bash where they play games that are related to the concepts they have been learning all semester.
+At the end of the semester, the participating school students visit Hamilton for a semiannual math bash where they play games that are related to the concepts they have been learning all semester.
 The math bash includes a pizza party, an award ceremony and dance performances from Hamilton College student organizations.